BenC14/Dumbledore/README.md

 A Slack Bot called Dumbledore that lets your team join houses and award house points.

 ## Installation
-clone this reposity to the machine you want to run the server on.
+* clone this reposity to the machine you want to run the server on.
-If you do not have node `>= 6.3.0` and npm installed on your machine install in the dumbledore directory run:
+* If you do not have node `>= 6.3.0` and npm installed on your machine install it
+* in the dumbledore directory run:

 ```bash
 $ npm install